Expertise

 Biography

-John Affleck, a veteran journalist with a track record of success as a national manager in both sports and news at The Associated Press, joined the College of Communications faculty in August 2013 as the Knight Chair in Sports Journalism and Society and director of the John Curley Center for Sports Journalism.
+John Affleck, a reporter and editor for more than 30 years, is the department head for journalism in the Donald P. Bellisario College of Communications at Penn State, where he also serves as the Knight Chair in Sports Journalism and Society and director of the John Curley Center for Sports Journalism.

 Affleck also directed coverage of college football, including the last five Bowl Championship Series national title games.
 He also oversaw the wire service’s 2013 Final Four coverage and was a key editor at the World Cup in South Africa, and at the Summer Olympics in Sydney and Athens.

-Affleck grew up in Syracuse, N.Y., and has been a competitive runner for most of his life, once finishing in the Top 500 at the Boston Marathon.
-He was ranked nationally as a master’s competitor by USATF in four events (800 meters, 1,500 meters, 3,000 meters and the mile) as recently as 2005.
-He is married to Jessica Ancker, an associate professor at the Center for Healthcare Informatics and Policy at Weill Cornell Medical College in New York City.
+Affleck grew up in Syracuse, New York, and has been a competitive runner for most of his life, finishing in the Top 500 in his only appearance at the Boston Marathon and earning Master's All-American honors in the mile.
+He is married to Jessica Ancker, a professor and vice chair in the Department of Biomedical Informatics at Vanderbilt University.

 Websites